Checkio-Game-Missions/checkio-empire-vault-password/info/total.md

 **How it is used:**

-If you are worried about the security of your app or service, you can check your users' passwords for complexity.
+If you are worried about the security of your app or service, you can use this handy code to personally check your users' passwords for complexity.
-You can use these skills to require that your users passwords meet more conditions (punctuations or unicode).
+You can further use these skills to require that your users passwords meet or include even more conditions, punctuation or unicode.

 **Precondition:**
 ```python